United Reformed Church

 Anyone may activate the Crisis Communications Plan when they become aware of an actual or potential crisis.

-• ICRT to quickly determine the initial response
+2. ICRT/CRTOGA to determine the initial response

-If the Church is at the centre of/or features in a story and you learn of the crisis from the media
+If the church is at the centre of/or features in a story and you learn of the crisis from the media:

 1. Politely but firmly decline to answer the reporter’s questions using this response: